BUSM Historical Timeline

 BUMC and BMC share a $23 million NIH clinical & translational science award (5-year grant) to move laboratory discoveries more quickly to improve patient care.

 Jeffrey W. Hutter named Dean of Boston University Henry M. Goldman School of Dental Medicine.

 Chief Resident Immersion Training in Care of Older Adults (begun in 2005) is replicated in 13 medical schools nationwide.

 Center for the Study of Traumatic Encephalopathy, in collaboration with the Sports Legacy Institute, to use a multidisciplinary approach to understand the long-term effects of repetitive concussions in athletes.

 Genome Science Institute to collaborate across departments of the medical campus in diverse genetic and genomic programs.

 BU Center for Neuroscience, a partnership between Charles River Campus and the Medical Center, to provide interdisciplinary collaboration and innovation with student training to begin Sept.
 2009.

-BUSM to build student residence at 817 Albany St., a goal of long-standing.
+BUSM committed to build student residence on Albany St., a long-standing goal.